 The project is a lab for performative research by Joseph Morgan Schofield and other invited artists.
 Through public performance events, F U T U R E R I T U A L aims to provide an active context for the presentation of performance art in the UK.

-The next series of F U T U R E R I T U A L events will take place in London between April and July 2020.
+The next series of F U T U R E R I T U A L events will take place at the ICA (London) between April and July 2020.

 R E S E A R C H // R E F L E C T I O N

 Critical and artistic reflections on the project by Joseph Morgan Schofield and commissioned writers may be found here, and on event archive pages.

 Interview: Joseph Morgan Schofield, Nov 2019

 Response: Sara Sassanelli, Sept 2019